StorefrontCloud/help-storefrontcloud-io/docs/guide/ci/deployment.md

     - tags
 ```

 How read this configuration?
-For us, the most important part is the `script` definition.
-Ther is only a call to our tool responsible for deploy by `curl`.
-The tool is available only for runners on address `http://10.29.1.1:4000/instances`.
+For us most importan part is `script` definition.
+Ther is only call to our tool responsible for deploy by `curl`.
+The tool is available only for runners on address `http://10.29.1.1:4000/`.